Lierse SK (1906)

 Koninklijke Lierse Sportkring (/nl/), often simply known as Lierse, was a Belgian professional football club from the city of Lier in the Antwerp province.
 Lierse have won four championship titles and two Belgian Cups.
-Lierse was one of the eight Belgian clubs to have played in the UEFA Champions League group stage, the others being Anderlecht, Antwerp, Club Brugge, Genk, Standard Liège ,Union Saint-Gilloise and KAA Gent.
+Lierse was one of the eight Belgian clubs to have played in the UEFA Champions League group stage, the others being Anderlecht, Antwerp, Club Brugge, Genk, Standard Liège, Union Saint-Gilloise and KAA Gent.

 The club was founded in 1906 and was initially promoted to the first division in 1927–28.
 Lierse was relatively successful in the first division until the end of World War II, winning two titles and finishing only four times outside the top five.
 At the end of the 1947–48 season, they were relegated to the second division.
 Lierse enjoyed two more spells at the highest level, each time with a championship win (between 1953–54 and 1985–86 and between 1988–89 and 2006–07).
 Lierse spent five more years in the first division between 2010–11 and 2014–15, but then played in the second division until it was dissolved.

 Lierse played their home matches at the Herman Vanderpoortenstadion in Lier, which is also known as Het Lisp, because the stadium is located in a neighbourhood named Lisp.
 Both the logo and home kit featured the club colours of yellow and black.
-The club was bought by Egyptian businessman Maged Samy, who also owns KV Turnhout and Wadi Degla in Egypt.
+The club was bought by Egyptian businessman Maged Samy, who also owns Wadi Degla in Egypt and was the owner and president of KV Turnhout until 30 June 2014.

 The most capped player at the club was Bernard Voorhoof with 61 caps for Belgium, all when he was at Lierse.
 With 30 goals, he was the topscorer of the Belgium national football team together with Paul Van Himst, until Romelu Lukaku (who played in Lierse's youth squads) surpassed this record.

+A few well known players, Vandenbergh, Van Minsel, Van Moer, Snelders, Vandermeulen.

 On 9 May 2018, the team announced that it requested bankruptcy.

 After the bankruptcy of the team, negotiations started with Lyra and Oosterzonen.
 Eventually two teams with the name Lierse were formed: K. Lyra-Lierse and K. Lierse Kempenzonen.
 K. Lierse Kempenzonen currently plays with the old Lierse S.K. logo at the Herman Vanderpoortenstadion.